 This method is very efficient for systems with nearly monodisperse cutoffs, but performance degrades for large cutoff radius asymmetries due to the significantly increased number of particles per cell and increased search volume.
 For example, the small A particles, who have a majority of neighbors who are also A particles within cutoff $r{\rm AA}$ must now search through the full volume defined by $r{\rm BB}$.
-In practice, we have found that this neighbor list style is the best option for most users when the asymmetry between the largest and smallest cutoff radius is less than 2:1.
+In practice, we have found that this neighbor list style is the best option for most users when the asymmetry between the largest and smallest cutoff radius is less than 2:1, but the performance of hoomd.md.nlist.tree may still be competitive at smaller asymmetries.